Drink Like a European

 While it's possible to get tap water, to do so you may need to be polite, patient, inventive, and know the correct phrase.
 Availability of (and willingness to serve) tap water varies from country to country; you'll pay for it in Belgium (and in Denmark, too, unless you order an additional beverage).
-It's sometimes considered a special favor to provide free tap water, and while a glass or carafe of it is normally served politely, occasionally it just isn't worth the trouble.
+It's sometimes considered a special favor to provide free tap water, and while a glass or carafe of it is normally served politely, now and then you may find it just isn't worth the trouble.

 If you're a coffee lover, it pays to know the ground rules in various caffeine-loving countries.